Skip to content

 userId: me

-text: $steps.fetch.outputs.summary
+text: $steps.get_weather.outputs.summary

 Each operation points at a different source.
 UWS orchestrates them; neither OpenAPI document needs to know about the other.